This post may contain affiliate links. Please read my disclosure and privacy policy.

 Secure the lid and blend until the mixture is smooth.
 Make sure you haven’t missed any chunks of chipotle pepper or garlic, since that would be unpleasant to find later.
 Taste and make any necessary adjustments.

 If you prefer a sweeter dressing, add a little more honey.
 For a tangy flavor, add more lime juice.
-If you want a super-spicy dressing, add another chipotle pepper!
+For a super-spicy dressing, add an additional chipotle pepper.
 You can also double the batch if you need more.

 It’s ready to use right away!
 Drizzle it over burrito bowls, tacos, baked chicken, quesadillas, and more.
 It will instantly boost the flavor of any meal.